HCBravoLab/metagenomeSeq/README.md

 [![Travis-CI Build Status](https://travis-ci.org/HCBravoLab/metagenomeSeq.svg?branch=master)](https://travis-ci.org/HCBravoLab/metagenomeSeq)

+***Warning: This repository is not as up to date as https://github.com/Bioconductor-mirror/metagenomeSeq***

 metagenomeSeq is designed to determine features (be it Operational Taxanomic Unit (OTU), species, etc.) that are differentially abundant between two or more groups of multiple samples. metagenomeSeq is designed to address the effects of both normalization and undersampling of microbial communities on disease